neoviki/css.rule.api/README.md

 ## Javscript API to create and add CSS property

-	With this API we can create and add css conten in pseudo property as well.
+	With this API we can create and add css property.
+This API works with pseudo selector as well.

 ## Source